VH-Lab/DID-python/README.md

-This is a Python wrapper around ndi-schema objects and reference implementations which can be used to help implement support for new probes, databases, and apps.
+# Data Interface Database

+The did-python library is a versioned database API built to manage [DID documents](https://github.com/VH-Lab/DID-matlab/wiki/Discussion-on-DID-document-core) and associated binary data.

-# Usage
+## Usage

 Basic usage is recommended via [Jupyter Notebook](https://jupyter.org/).
 Any Jupyter install should work but [Anaconda](https://www.anaconda.com/distribution/) (Python 3) is an easy way to get started with Jupyter.